actix/actix-web/guide/src/qs_2.md

        .run();
 ```

-That's it.
+That's it!
 Now, compile and run the program with `cargo run`.
 Head over to ``http://localhost:8088/`` to see the results.

 Here is full source of main.rs file: